 - Moderna – You can receive the booster shot at least 6 months after your second dose.

 You can “mix and match” vaccines for your booster shot.
-This means you can choose which vaccine to receive for your booster regardless of the first vaccine you got.
+This means you can choose which vaccine to receive for your booster.
+It does not matter which vaccine you got first.

 After getting the vaccine, it is possible to have mild to moderate side effects.
 These occur because your body is working on building protection against the virus.
-Your immune system is telling your body to react in a certain way to increase your blood flow and raise your body’s temperature to kill the virus.
+Your immune system is telling your body to react to kill the virus.

 Keep in mind that everyone reacts differently to a vaccine.
 You may have different side effects from your family or friends.